jesusvivo/marathon-performance-predictor/README.md

 model, it's the **end-to-end engineering**: a calibrated feature pipeline, a leakage-safe eval, and the model served live (ONNX + Feast + BentoML on Cloud Run).
 The real-marathon validation is the Feb 2027 race.

+Two pieces of the original target were dropped as unsupported by the N=1 data and logged as such: conditioning the curve on fitness state, and prediction intervals, so the deployed model returns a point estimate, not an uncertainty band.
+See the build log for the reasoning.

 ## Build log